 The course provides opportunities to test understanding and learning informally through the completion of practice or ‘formative’ assignments.

-Each module has one or more formal or ‘summative’ assessments, which are graded and count towards the overall module grade.
-Assessment methods include a range of coursework assessments, such as: essays, portfolios, presentations, and a major Dissertation project.
+Each module has one (for 15 credit) or two (for 30 credit) formal or ‘summative’ assessments, which are graded and count towards the overall module grade.
+Assessment methods include a written examination and a range of coursework assessments such as essays, case study, practical interactive facilitated sessions and reflective journals.

-A typical assessment pattern for the course would be as follows.
+The typical summative assessment pattern for the year of the course is:

-You will receive detailed feedback on both formative and summative assessments.
-Feedback is intended to support learning, and you are encouraged to discuss it with personal academic tutors and module tutors as appropriate.
+Feedback is intended to support learning and you are encouraged to discuss it with personal academic tutors and module tutors as appropriate.

-We will provide you with feedback on formal coursework assessments 20 working days after submission.
+We aim to provide you with feedback and grades on formal course work assessments within 20 working days of submission.